 - Exchange rate-linked bonds

-LFT-A – There are a number of different floating rate bonds, which pay interest at the Selic Rate, or that rate plus a margin.
+LFT-A – There are a number of different floating-rate bonds, which pay interest at the Selic Rate, or that rate plus a margin.
 These include the LFT-A bond which can have a maturity of up to 15 years and gets repaid in monthly installments over its lifetime.

 NTN-B Series – The NTN-B Series is still issued by the government and can have maturity dates of more than one year.
 The capital amount rises each year in line with the Extended National Consumer Price Index (IPCA).
 These bonds have a fixed rate of interest for their lifetimes.
 Interest is paid in two installments per year.

 NTN-C Series – The NTN-C Series is linked to the General Market Price Index (IGP-M).
 The bond pays a fixed interest rate for its lifetime, which can be a maturity term of any length over one year.
 Interest payments are made in two installments per year.

 NTN-D Series – The NTN-D Series is linked to the US Dollar exchange rate and pays a fixed rate of interest in two installments per year.
 The maturities of these bonds are all longer than one year.

 NTN-F and NTN-H Series – The NTN-F Series and NTN-H Series (there is no NTN-E Series or NTN-G Series) are both sold at a discount and pay a fixed rate of interest in two installments per year.
 The maturity dates of these bonds are all longer than one year.

 NTN-I, NTN-M, and NTN-P Series – The NTN-I Series, the NTN-M Series, and the NTN-P Series are no longer being issued and they are not transferable, so you won’t encounter them on the secondary market.

 NTN-S Series – The NTN-S Series is a short-term financing instrument lasting for a minimum of one month.
 The note is both discounted and it also pays interest.

-Holders of Brazilian national debt
+Holders of Brazilian National Debt

 The chart below shows a breakdown of the categories of holders of Brazil’s national debt.

-- You could wrap $1 bills around the Earth 7,590 times with the debt amount.
+- You could wrap $1 bills around the Earth 7,757 times with the debt amount.

-- If you lay $1 bills on top of each other they would make a pile 212,942 km, or 132,316 miles high.
+- If you lay $1 bills on top of each other they would make a pile 217,622 km, or 135,224 miles high.

-- That's equivalent to 0.55 trips to the Moon.
+- That's equivalent to 0.57 trips to the Moon.

 Interested in Trading Commodities?

+Interested in trading Brazilian commodities?
 Start your research with reviews of these regulated brokers available in .

-CFDs are complex instruments and come with a high risk of losing money rapidly due to leverage.
-Between 71.00%-89.00% of retail investor accounts lose money when trading CFDs.
-You should consider whether you understand how CFDs work and whether you can afford to take the high risk of losing your money.
+CFDs are complex instruments and come with a high risk of losing money rapidly due to leverage. <b>Between 53.00%-89.00% of retail investor accounts lose money when trading CFDs.</b> You should consider whether you understand how CFDs work and whether you can afford to take the high risk of losing your money.